 We want everyone to know that through cultivating conversations on what healthy relationships look, sound and feels like.
-We can move the needle forward in building healthy, solid relationships and ExPOSED The Podcast works towards implementing tools and resources into our programming that supports victims, survivors, and thrivers alike to lead positive, intentional and purposeful lives.
+We can move the needle forward in building healthy, solid relationships and EXPOSED The Podcast Foundation works towards implementing tools and resources into our programming that supports victims, survivors, and thrivers alike to lead positive, intentional and purposeful lives.
 We cannot imagine having such great success this year without all of you participating.

 We would like to extend our sincerest appreciation to our supporters, sponsors, local and national businesses, state, county, and township officials and of course, our dedicated volunteers.
 With all of you lending a helping hand, spreading the word about our cause, and working with each other and the community, our event was a huge success!
 Your presence and continued support are greatly appreciated.